Crimes that are older than 15 years

-“Just because you committed a crime does not mean you are always inadmissible to the U.S. , especially if the crime is older than 15 years.
-You can get a Waiver prepared to be able to immigrate or stay in the U.S.”— Brian D. Lerner, Immigration Lawyer
+“Just because you committed a crime does not mean you are always inadmissible to the U.S. , especially if the crime is older than 15 years.— Brian D. Lerner, Immigration Lawyer

 You must demonstrate that the activities for which you are inadmissible occurred more than 15 years ago; that your admission would not be contrary to the national welfare, safety, or security of the US and 3) that you have been rehabilitated.